Last updated on June 6th, 2021

 Syfe recently lowered its projected yield from 1.75% to 1.5% to reflect the low interest rate environment we are in.

 However, this is a projected yield.
 There is a possibility that the underlying funds in Syfe Cash+ may perform better or worse than this projected yield!

 Dash PET’s crediting rate is not fixed

 Dash PET has a slightly different crediting rate.
-For the first year, you are able to receive a guaranteed 1% rate, with a bonus of:
+For the first year, there are two situations.
+If you signed up before 27 April 2021, you can receive a guaranteed 1% rate, with a bonus of:

 - 0.7% for the first $10k